trash-unfiltered/ihms-sysconf/README.md

  - PHP 5.3.3 or later; we recommend using the latest PHP version whenever possible
  - PHP Iconv extension
  - Zend Framework >= 1.11.x (Acces to the ZF library directory *must* be correctly set in your PHP include path)
- - whiptail and/or dialog program (OPTIONAL but still recommended)
+ - whiptail and/or dialog program (OPTIONAL but still recommended for better visual experience)

 USAGE
 -----